-is perhaps the most highly recommended supplement to help hair grow longer and stronger, naturally.
+is perhaps the most "highly" recommended supplement to help support hair growth, naturally.
 But is it really the best answer?
 Should you be taking it?
-We decided to look into this popular supplement a bit more to learn exactly what it is and may be able to do to help you get the hair you've been after.
+Lets look into this popular supplement a bit more to learn exactly what it is and how it may be able to support healthy hair, skin and nails.

 What is Biotin